uniVocity/load-mysql-dump/README.md

 #### Actually parsing and inserting the 1 billion+ rows from this file into a MySQL database

-Using an old and slow HDD, the throughput averaged at **115,000/second**.

  * Using MySQL's **InnoDB** engine, the entire database load took **4 and a half hours**.
  * Using MySQL's **MyISAM** engine, the entire database load took **90 minutes**.